JoeRiel/mdcs/README.md

 This package provides the client and server for a Maple Debugger Client/Server architecture, an enhancement to the existing Maple debugger.
-Maple is computer algebra system sold by [Maplesoft](http://www.maplesoft.com/).
+Maple is a computer algebra system sold by [Maplesoft](http://www.maplesoft.com/).

 The server side is an Emacs package with several major modes for displaying and controlling the code that is being debugged.